splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/3-building-programs/1-tour/1-hello-world-cli.md

 ```

 :::note
 If the `code .` command does not work on your computer, you can open Visual Studio Code, and then click *File > Open Folder*, and then navigate to the HelloWorld folder you created in the steps above.
+Make sure to open the folder itself.
 :::

 You will notice that shortly after opening the project, a **bin** folder and a **.sln** file will be added automatically: